jesuswasrasta/KataSupermarket/README.md

 ### User Story: Fidelity Cards

 What if the customers has a fidelity card?
-Feel free to add implementation details at runtime (e.g. having a 3rd party serve to check cards validity, check the accumulated balance on the card, etc.)
+Feel free to add implementation details at runtime (e.g., having a 3rd party serve to check cards validity, check the accumulated balance on the card, etc.)

 ```markdown